practice to expand connection with the wisdoms and wonderings of children

 We’ll also practice ways to:

-Listen to each other’s stories (without comment or interpretation)
+• Listen to stories (without comment or interpretation)

 Our practice together will nourish and support you to: